 Kinderdance (dancers must have turned 5 by September 31st and/or be enrolled in Kindergarten) is a one hour class that moves into a more structured introduction to some of the more frequently enjoyed types of dance movement—ballet, jazz, tap and acrobatics—in a sampler format.
-A schedule will be given at the beginning of each month to prepare for what dance shoes students need to bring.
 In addition to continuing fun with expressive improvisation, dancers will now be introduced to the basic grammar of making dances (choreography).

 Ballet 1 is for children in first grade or above, who have had a year of Kinderdance or equivalent introduction elsewhere.
 This class will start the study of barre work, ballet positions, and continue with lots of rhythmic games and improvisational work.
 Dancers should have turned 6 by September 31st.